Marion Cotillard: 2010–2019: Established actress

+2020–present
-In 2020, Cotillard voiced Tutu, the fox in the comedy film Dolittle by Stephen Gaghan.
-In 2021, she starred as Ann Defrasnoux alongside Adam Driver in the musical film Annette directed by Leos Carax.
-Her performance in Annette earned her a Golden Globe nomination for Best Actress in a Motion Picture – Musical or Comedy.

-Cotillard produced the documentary Bigger Than Us, directed by Flore Vasseur, which explores the social movement of young people fighting for change in the 21st Century.
+In 2020, Cotillard voiced the fox Tutu in the comedy film Dolittle, directed by Stephen Gaghan.
+In 2021, she starred as opera singer Ann Defrasnoux alongside Adam Driver in the musical film Annette directed by Leos Carax, which earned her a Golden Globe nomination for Best Actress in a Motion Picture – Musical or Comedy.
+The songs "So May We Start" and "We Love Each Other So Much", performed by Cotillard and Driver, were released as singles.
+Cotillard produced the documentary Bigger Than Us, directed by Flore Vasseur, which explores the social movement of young people fighting for change in the 21st century.
 The documentary was released in France on 22 September 2021 following its world premiere at the 2021 Cannes Film Festival, and it was nominated for a César Award for Best Documentary Film in 2022.

 Cotillard voiced German artist Charlotte Salomon in the French version of the animated biographical film Charlotte, directed by Eric Warin and Tahir Rana, which follows the last 10 years of Salomon's life, a Jewish woman who struggled with depression amid World War II and the Holocaust while exiled in the South of France.
 Cotillard was also an executive producer on the film that made its world premiere at the Toronto International Film Festival in September 2021.
-In October 2021, Cotillard played Kim Randall in La Vengeance au Triple Galop, a comedy TV film for France's Canal Plus directed by Alex Lutz and Arthur Sanigou.
+In October 2021, Cotillard played the stylist Kim Randall in La Vengeance au Triple Galop, a comedy TV film for France's Canal+, directed by Alex Lutz and Arthur Sanigou.

-In April 2021, it was announced that Cotillard would make her third collaboration with director Arnaud Desplechin in the film Brother and Sister (Frère et Sœur), which follows two siblings, Alice and Louis, played by Cotillard and Melvil Poupaud, who are forced to reunite after the death of their parents following two decades of shared silence.
+Cotillard made her third collaboration with director Arnaud Desplechin in the film Brother and Sister (Frère et Sœur), which follows two siblings, Alice and Louis, played by Cotillard and Melvil Poupaud, who are forced to reunite after the death of their parents following two decades of shared silence.
 The film premiered in the main competition at the 2022 Cannes Film Festival in May 2022.
 During the 2022 Cannes Film Festival, Cotillard launched alongside filmmaker Cyril Dion and producer Magali Payen her new production company, Newtopia.
 The company's central aim is to create content around issues such as environmentalism, science, society, health, geopolitics, feminism and gender "that imagine a better future for the world based on ecologically sustainable and socially fair practices".

-Cotillard voiced Coco Chanel in Rencontre(s), a 15-minute immersive virtual reality project directed by Mathias Chelebourg, which premiered at the 79th Venice Film Festival in September 2022.
+In June 2022, Cotillard played Joan of Arc in the oratorio Joan of Arc at the Stake directed by Juanjo Mena at the Teatro Real in Madrid, Spain.
+She also voiced Coco Chanel in Rencontre(s), a 15-minute immersive virtual reality project directed by Mathias Chelebourg, which premiered at the 79th Venice Film Festival in September 2022.

-Upcoming projects

-In September 2020, Cotillard was announced to co-star with Joel Edgerton in The Brutalist, to be directed by Brady Corbet.

-In October 2021, she was cast in the Apple TV+ climate-change anthology series Extrapolations, and was signed to portray French Vogue fashion director Solange D’Ayen in the World War II drama Lee, starring Kate Winslet as photographer Lee Miller.
-In late 2022, she shot Little Girl Blue, a docudrama by director Mona Achache in which Cotillard portrays Achache's mother.
-She also voiced Louise de Savoy in The Inventor, a 2023 stop-motion animated film about the life of Leonardo da Vinci, written and directed by Jim Capobianco.